RodLophus/ArduinoFanController/README.md

 ### Funding

-This research was supported by CNPq (grant 302674/2018-7) and FAPESP (grant 21/09293-7).
+The work of A. Saa is supported by CNPq (grant 302674/2018-7) and FAPESP (grant 21/09293-7).

 ### Dataset Metadata